 “The whole floor just dropped out from under me,” said Justin of his reaction when told it was cancer.
 “Over a three-day time span, we did a brain CT—we’d already done a brain MRI—another neck MRI, chest CT, abdomen CT and a full-body bone scan.”

 Lung cancer is the number one cancer killer.
-It claims more lives than breast, colon, prostate, liver, kidney and melanoma cancers combined.
+It claims more lives than breast, colon, prostate and pancreatic cancers combined.
 Yet for someone as young as Justin, lung cancer is extremely rare.
 According to the National Cancer Institute, less than one tenth of one percent of Americans die of lung cancer between ages 20 and 34.